 Apple's been on communications tear lately.
-On Tuesday it issued a report on government requests for information -- including from the National Security Administration -- that we're likely to be hearing about for some time.
+On Tuesday it issued a report on government requests for information -- including from the National Security Agency -- that we're likely to be hearing about for some time.
 But that's another story.
 (See The world's 10 most aggressive snoops, according to Apple.)

 Harvard's Lawrence Lessig puts his finger on the problem with Apple's software updates.

 FORTUNE -- I was lucky.
 As soon as they were available, I installed Apple's (AAPL) new software suites on all three of my workday computers -- iPhone, iPad, MacBook Air -- and have yet to come across a stumbling block serious enough to prevent me from doing my job.